TreeMaker/TreeMaker/README.md

 ./resubCondor.sh "YYYY-MM-DD HH:MM" myResub.sh
 ./myResub.sh
 ```
 The first parameter, if used, tells the script to look at only the jobs which finished after the specified starting date/time (default=beginning of time, "1970-01-01 00:00").
 The second parameter, if used, specifies the name of the output resubmission script (default="resub.sh").
-The existing JDL files are resubmitted by the resubmissiong script.
+The existing JDL files are resubmitted by the resubmission script.
 If the script finds a failed job, it automatically checks to see if any newer instances of that job were successful (to account for multiple rounds of job submission from the same production folder).

 ## Calculate Integrated Luminosity